ND: 10 Years Later TV Tropes

 Furry Reminder: She occasionally does things that serve as a reminder that she is a she-wolf.

 Anti-Hero: Classic du Cronos fashion, Juni is quite rambunctiously destructive even while being firmly a member of the protagonist trio and is generally quite interested in killing any demon or threat she's sent after.
-However, she's by far the most heroic du Cronos shown.
+However, she's by far the least antagonistic du Cronos shown.

 Cute Little Fangs: She has prominent fangs because of her wolf blood.
 They also suit her energetic character.